Tom Brady, Julian Edelman react to Rob Gronkowski's retirement

 - Julian EdelmanLiveTodayTomorrowvs--|

-Tom Brady, Julian Edelman react to Rob Gronkowski's retirement originally appeared on NBC Sports Boston
+Tom Brady, Julian Edelman react to Rob Gronkowski's retirement originally appeared on NBC Sports Chicago

 It's the end of an era as Rob Gronkowski announced his retirement from the NFL on Tuesday.